AnotherSnowman/YAMS/README.md

 ## Quick Start: Deployment
 1. Download the code / clone the rep
 2. Add library dependencies through npm [TODO]
-3. Populate [File X] with your API keys (if you don't want to add a Google or Bing API key, set the respective constants to '')
+3. Populate the .env file with your API keys (if you don't want to add a Google or Bing API key, set the respective constants to '')
-4. Download the IMDB data dumps and save the unzipped files to [LOCATION]
+4. Download the IMDB data dumps and save the unzipped files to [TODO]
-5. (Optional) In [File X], add the database backend* address where you host this_Django_app[LINK NEEDED] to save your progress.
-See more [BELOW].
+5. (Optional) In the .env file, add the address of your this_Django_app[LINK NEEDED] database backend.
+See more below.
+[TODO]
 6. Start the app, e.g. through 'npm start' from within the root folder.
 ...

-Some addition..